 Siri Remote or Apple TV Remote (3rd gen) | Apple TV 4K and Apple TV HD with tvOS 15.4 or later |

-Then you can upgrade your Apple TV operating system (Settings > System > Software Updates and select Update Software), or contact the store to change your Apple TV remote suitable to your Apple TV.
+If needed, you can update your Apple TV from Settings > System > Software Updates and select Update Software.
+Alternatively, you can contact the store to get a remote that's compatible with your specific Apple TV model.

-The second step to address how to connect new Apple TV remote is to unpair your old Apple TV Remote.
+The next important step to address how to connect new Apple TV remote is to unpair the old Apple remote.
+This helps avoid any conflicts and ensures your Apple TV recognizes the new remote without issues.

 For the Apple Remotes, you need to press the MENU and the Left buttons on your Apple remote until there is an image that a remote with an icon above that looks like two nontouching ovals at an angle.